 Bhima Koregaon case: Pune court reserves order

-Mumbai, Feb 07: Pune sessions court has reserved the order on Bhima Koregaon case for 14 February on the matter related to transfer of the case to National Investigation Agency (NIA).
+Mumbai, Feb 07: Pune sessions court has reserved the order on Bhima Koregaon case for 14 February on the matter related to transfer of the case to the National Investigation Agency (NIA).

 The prosecution (State of Maharashtra) has opposed NIA's application seeking transfer of the case.